slowjams/AWS/Demystifying AWS.md

 then attach e.g "AmazonEC2FullAccess" permission

-2. Create a user role e.g **IAMPassRole** where you specify
-  *  a trust policy that Paul can assume rule
+2. Create a **user role** where you specify a trust policy that Paul can assume rule

  ```json
  {
   "Version": "2012-10-17",